Seahorse - Camouflaged fish

 Fish Identification

-This group of fish are experts at camouflage.
-These fishes normally rest on the bottom and do not have a typical fishlike shape.
+This group of fish are experts at camouflage and hide in plain sight.
+They normally rest on the bottom and do not have a typical fishlike shape.
 The identification group is therefore called “Odd-Shaped Bottom-Dwellers”.
 You can learn more about identification groups in the Fish Identification Specialty.

 Frog fish